Competition elements in ice dance: Step sequences

 The ISU defines a step sequence as "a series of prescribed or un-prescribed steps, turns and movements" in a rhythm dance or free dance.
 Step sequences have three divisions: types, groups, and styles.

 There are two types of step sequences: not-touching or in hold.
-Not-touching step sequences must include matching and/or mirror footwork; both ice dancers must skate as close to each other as possible, not more than two arm lengths apart, without touching, except when they are skating turns and edges in opposite directions for short distances.
-The dancers can switch from mirror to matching footwork, and vice versa, and they can cross each other's tracings (marks made on the ice by the skates).
-Step sequences in hold must be performed in any dance holds or any variation of dance holds, and must not last over one measure of music.
+Not-touching step sequences must include matching and/or mirror footwork.
+Both ice dancers must skate as close to each other as possible, not more than two arm lengths apart, without touching.
+They can cross each other's tracing(s) and can switch from mirror to matching footwork, and vice versa, "unless otherwise specified" by the ISU.
+The distance between the partners "should generally not be more than two arm length apart, except for short distances when the partners are performing edges and turns in opposite directions".
+Step sequences in hold must be performed in any dance holds or any variation of dance holds, "unless otherwise specified" by the ISU.
+The ISU also states, about step sequences in hold, "Any separation to change a hold must not exceed one measure of music".

 Types of step sequences are separated into three Groups.
 The first group (Group A) includes straight-line step sequences.
 There are two types of straight-line step sequences: midline, which is skated along the full length of the ice surface, on either its short or long axis; and diagonal, which is skated from corner to corner, as fully as possible.
 The second group (Group B) includes curved step sequences: circular, which can be skated in either a clockwise or anti-clockwise direction and must use the ice surface's full width; and serpentine, which can commence in either a clockwise or anti-clockwise direction and "progresses in three bold curves or in two bold curves (S-Shaped) and ends at the Long Axis of the opposite end of the rink, with the pattern utilizing the full width of the ice surface".
-The third group (Group C) includes partial step sequences, which are pattern dance-type step sequences and can be executed anywhere on the ice surface or prescribed by the ISU.
+The third group (Group C) includes partial step sequences, which are pattern dance-type step sequences and can be executed anywhere on the ice surface or as prescribed by the ISU.

 Characteristics of the levels of step sequences are organized as styles of step sequences, are technical requirements, and are published yearly in an ISU communication.